Office of Alumni Engagement

 San Francisco, CA 94105 email@example.com (800) 449-4873

-On November 3, 2018, we will come together to celebrate the accomplishments of outstanding alumni and friends at the Alumni Awards Gala.
-Buy your tickets for this exciting evening »
+USF alumni came together in November 2018 to celebrate the accomplishments of outstanding alumni and friends at the Alumni Awards Gala.

 Dolores McKeever Donahue LMA '52,

 Presented to a graduate who has exceptional and prolonged service to the University of San Francisco.